- Office of Student Affairs

 The Office of International Engagement supports the Panamanian students who have come to Wilkes as part of the IFARHU program.
 The staff aids students in their transition from Panama to U.S. culture, life, and education and the staff facilitates opportunities for the students to share their culture with the Wilkes community.
 The program includes language learning in Wilkes Intensive English Program, undergraduate studies, and cultural and recreational activities.
 There are several work study positions for American students who want to work in the OIE.

 Sordoni Art Gallery

 Contact: Heather Sincavage, Director

 The Sordoni Art Gallery, established in 1973 by The Andrew J. Sordoni Foundation, Inc., is located at 141 Main Street.
 This modern facility presents exhibitions that enrich campus and community life.
 Exhibitions are supplemented by lectures, tours, demonstrations, and related arts programs.
 The Gallery is a particularly valuable study facility for students.
-For current exhibition information and hours, refer to the gallery website- or profiles on Facebook, Instagram and Twitter.
+For current exhibition information and hours, refer to the gallery'swebsite or social media accounts (Facebook, Instagram and Twitter).

 All exhibitions and events are free and are open to the public.

 Contact: James Yeninas, Supervisor